 Michelle LaBarre was seeking a master and a mentor and found exactly what she was looking for in Carel Eijkenaar.
 She found an artist, an educator and a man committed to preserving the great art of Classical Dressage.
 Michelle has been a committed student of the system of training taught to her by Carel, taught to him by Theordorescu.
 Like her mentor and his before him, Michelle strives to find the beauty and talent in each horse.
 As a trainer and a teacher herself, she follows Carel’s methods and strives to keep the tradition going for the next generation.

-For more information about our trainers, please click the following links.
+For more information about our trainer, please click the following link.